The Anglican Church of Australia is a member of the worldwide Anglican Communion.

 Archbishop Philip Freier is a member of a task group established by the Archbishop of Canterbury to “maintain conversation” among the Primates of the Anglican Communion, as requested during the Primates’ Gathering and Meeting in January 2016.
 The Primates asked the Archbishop of Canterbury to establish the group as part of their commitment to “walk together” despite “deep differences”.

 The Lambeth Conference of bishops from throughout the Communion meets every 10 years, at the personal invitation of the Archbishop of Canterbury.
-The last conference was held in Canterbury in 2008 and the Archbishop of Canterbury has indicated he proposes to call the next Lambeth Conference in 2020.
+The last conference was held in Canterbury in 2008.
+Due to the COVID-19 pandemic and global restrictions on travel and mass gatherings, the Lambeth Conference of 2020 has been rescheduled to the British summer of 2022.

 The Anglican Church of Australia actively engages with the following networks